BonfaTex/Codes-APC/README.md

-# MyLabs_APC
+# Codes_APC 👨🏻‍💻

- Labs code for the course Algorithms and Parallel Computing (Master Degree in Mathematical Engineering, 2023, Polimi)
+Here you can find my C++ codes for the course Algorithms and Parallel Computing (Professor Ardagna, academic year 2023/24) of the Master Degree in Mathematical Engineering.

- Credits to: Matteo, Lorenzo, Carlotta, Davide (and obv professors for the initial code).
+Thanks to these individual assignments I managed to get a +3 score, but they were really challenging!

+Instead the labs were meant to be faced as a group.
+So I am grateful to my group members for offering alternative solutions to my version: Lorenzo, Carlotta, Davide.